 Reference

-Paragraph E: Guard rails, for example, will be recognizable to anybody who has attempted to cross a British road.
-They were an engineering solution to pedestrian safety based on models that prioritize traffic movement.
+Paragraph E: Guard rails, for example, will be recognisable to anybody who has attempted to cross a British road.
+They were an engineering solution to pedestrian safety based on models that prioritise traffic movement.

 Explanation